Museum on Main Street

 Dacotah Prairie Museum

-In cooperation with The Smithsonian Institution, SDHC is pleased to announce that we will be sponsoring the Smithsonian Institution’s Museum on Main Street traveling exhibition, “Spark!
+In cooperation with The Smithsonian Institution, the South Dakota Humanities Council is sponsoring the Smithsonian Institution’s Museum on Main Street traveling exhibition, “Spark!
 Places of Innovation,” on tour from May 2024 to March 2025.

 Spark!
 Places of Innovation explores the unique combination of places, people, and circumstances that sparks innovation and invention in rural communities.
 Technical, social, cultural, artistic, or a combination of all of these– every innovation is as unique as each community.
 Inspired by an exhibition by the National Museum of American History, the exhibition features stories gathered from diverse communities across the nation.
 Photographs, engaging interactives, objects, videos, and augmented reality bring a multilayered experience to reveal the leaders, challenges, successes, and future of innovation in each town.